SamatKuttymurat/rsschool-cv/cv.md

 ### About me:
 Was born in 1985 year in Aktobe, Kazakhstan.
 Never learned programming before 2022.
 Currently I am working in Oil and Gas industry as a Safety Prosessional.
-But recently decided to change my life and get mew profession, want to become a programmer and as a start of my new adventure I have chosen Frontend development.
+But recently decided to change my life and get new profession, want to become a programmer and as a start of my new adventure I have chosen Frontend development.

 ### Education:
 * Kazakh-Russian International University - Master' Degree (Life Safety and Environmental Protection)
   + 2014 - 2016
-* Military Institute of Border Servise of Republic of Kazakhstan - Bachelor Degree (Management of military units)
+* Military Institute of Border Service of Republic of Kazakhstan - Bachelor Degree (Management of military units)
   + 2004 - 2008

 ### Professional Qualifications: